 There’s much to cover with Required Minimum Distributions.
 For instance, say you lost a bundle in the market.
 If there wasn’t enough money in your account to cover the RMD (or so where the RMD exceeds the entire account balance), the IRS says the account can be emptied without penalty.

 It pays to have the assistance of a qualified professional for guidance.
-If you have any other questions, or seek guidance from a knowledgeable retirement planner, don’t hesitate.
+If you have any other questions, or seek guidance from a knowledgeable financial professional, don’t hesitate.
 Call our team today!